 The ‘Ice Man’ is famously a man of few words, but his speed does plenty of talking on track.
-The 2007 World Champion’s pace may have been off the boil since his return to Ferrari in 2014, but will we see more glimpses of the old Kimi Raikkonen in 2018?
+The 2007 World Champion returned to winning ways last season and in 2019 moves back to the team where he started his F1 journey.

 |Full Name||Kimi-Matias Raikkonen|

 |Date of Birth||17th October 1979|

 Kimi Raikkonen hails from Espoo, Finland and competed in a number of local and national karting events from the age of ten.
 At the age of fifteen, the Finn began to race outside of his native Finland, and by 1999 the twenty year old was competing in the European Formula Ford, despite never winning a karting championship.
 After being crowned the Formula Renault 2000 UK Winter Champion in 1999, he went on to contest in the Formula Renault 2000 championship in the following year.
 He won the championship, catching the eye of Formula One teams as he romped to seven victories in the ten race series.